strath-m/akima-proposals/content/proposals/quad-lock.md

 # FAQs

-## What happens after the audit?
+## **What happens after the audit?**

 The audit is designed to provide clarity on the highest-value opportunities across the digital experience.
 Following presentation of the findings, Akima Studio can provide detailed scopes and quotations for any recommended initiatives.

-## Will we receive design recommendations?
+## **Will we receive design recommendations?**

 Yes.
 Where appropriate, we will provide wireframes, concepts and visual examples to help demonstrate recommended improvements and future opportunities.

-## Will implementation costs be included?
+## **Will implementation costs be included?**

 We will provide indicative cost ranges for future initiatives.
 Detailed quotations can be prepared once priorities have been aligned.

-## Will this identify quick wins?
+## **Will this identify quick wins?**

 Yes.
 Recommendations will be prioritised by effort and impact, allowing the Quad Lock team to identify opportunities that can deliver value in both the short and long term.

 # Notes

-This proposal focuses on discovery, strategy and opportunity identification.
-The primary goal is to provide Quad Lock with the clarity required to make informed decisions about future investment in their digital experience.

-The audit is intended to create a strategic foundation for future optimisation, redesign and growth initiatives, while providing a clear understanding of potential investment levels before committing to implementation.
+## Why Akima Studio

+Akima Studio is a senior-led design studio built by designers who have spent years working across UX, digital experience, ecommerce, and conversion-focused design.

+We bring that level of strategic thinking and design craft without the overhead, handover gaps, or generic processes that often come with larger agencies.

+For Quad Lock, this means the audit will not be treated as a surface-level UX review.
+We will approach it as a commercial growth opportunity: identifying ways to improve product discovery, increase conversion performance, strengthen cross-sell pathways, and create a clearer experience for customers navigating the Quad Lock ecosystem.

+Our strength is combining human-centred UX thinking with elevated design and commercial strategy, ensuring recommendations are both practical and impactful.